Adam-Ratajczak/FluidSim/README.md

-# Navier-Stokes equations solver for incompressible fluids using implicit diffussion method
+# Navier-Stokes equations solver for incompressible fluids using implicit diffusion method

-This is a brief summary covering the general idea behing eulerian fluid simulations.
+This is a brief summary covering the general idea behind eulerian fluid simulations.

 ## 1. Dependencies:
 - numpy (for working with large datasets)